3snowp7im/GammaRec/README.md

 ```shell
 $ gammarec
 ```

 ## Wayland

-GammaRec supports native Wayland rendering via its fallback element, `gtksink`, however, performance takes a hit.
-Also, you will not be able to window capture using OBS's `xcomposite` plugin.
-By default, the desktop entry launches in backward compatibility mode.
+GammaRec supports native Wayland rendering via its fallback element, `gtksink`, however, performance takes a hit and you will not be able to window capture using OBS's `xcomposite` plugin.
+As a workaround, the desktop entry launches in backward compatibility mode.
 If you are launching from command line, the same behavior can be acheived by setting the `WAYLAND_DISPLAY` environment variable to `x11`: